whiskyechobravo/kerko/README.md

 then clicking the "Reindex Item" button (next to the indexing status) should ensure that the attachment gets fully indexed, that is if the file actually contains text.
-If there is no "Reindex Item" button, it probably means that Zotero doesn't support that file type for full-text indexing (at the moment, it only supports PDF and plain text files).
+If there is no "Reindex Item" button, it probably means that Zotero does not support that file type for full-text indexing (at the moment, it only supports PDF and plain text files).

 It can be tedious to go through hundreds of attachments just to find out whether